 Yes.
 A datalogger can address up to 15 SDM addresses (0 through 14).
 (SDM address 15 is reserved for the SDM Group Trigger Command.)
 Remember that SDM is a serial communications protocol; as more devices are added to the SDM bus, it takes more program execution time to transmit the data.

 Possibly.
 If a voltage greater than 16 Vdc is applied to the wiring panel, it could damage the input and result in inaccurate measurements.

 Additionally, in some cases the sensors can be damaged if they are wired to the wrong channels.
 If a sensor, wired into an analog input channel, has an output of more than 5 Vdc, measurements on adjacent analog input channels may be upset.
 For example, the maximum full-scale range on the CR5000 is ± 5Vdc.

 Yes.
 We have developed programs for controlling devices and collecting data remotely.
-Program examples and datalogger wiring are provided in the instruction manual for the 10164-L. Contact an application engineer at Campbell Scientific for more information.
+Program examples and datalogger wiring are provided in the 10164-L instruction manual.
+Contact an application engineer at Campbell Scientific for more information.

 The memory in the data cache is considered ring memory.
 This means that after the data cache fills up, new records begin overwriting the oldest records.